ibuttimer/TeamPicker/README.md

     ...
     ```
     Please see [sample-config.py](instance/sample-config.py) for additional information.
-    > **Note:** As the configuration file is a python script, standard python string formatting may be used.
+    > As the configuration file is a python script, standard python string formatting may be used.

 1. Set the environment variables, `APP_CONFIG_PATH` and `INST_REL_CONFIG` appropriately.